 What We Do

-Colonel Robert Overton’s Regiment of Foote are a re-enactment group based in the UK, representing a Parliamentarian New Model Army infantry regiment of the 17th-century British Civil Wars.
-We portray both military and civilian life of the era.
+Colonel Robert Overton’s Regiment of Foote are a re-enactment group based in the UK, representing an Infantry Regiment within the Parliamentarian New Model Army, at the time of the English Civil Wars during the 17th-Century.
+Overton's pride ourselves on portraying both the military and civilian aspects of this particular era in history.

 Living History